-CBD is available in a huge variety of delivery methods, from vape pens and dropper oils, to topical balms, drinks, capsules, patches, bath bombs and lots more.
+CBD is available in a huge variety of delivery methods, from inhalation devices and dropper oils, to topical balms, drinks, capsules, patches, bath salts and lots more.
 The sector has seen tremendous growth over the last couple of years, which is really exciting and opens up a lot of options, but it also presents a challenge when it comes to choosing the right product for your needs.

 What is bioavailability, I hear you ask?
 In short, it’s the amount of CBD that actually makes its way into your bloodstream.
 Whatever kind of CBD you take, the mg you absorb is always going to be less than what’s put in the bottle/vape pen/capsule etc.

-Here’s a rough guide to how much CBD you’re likely to absorb:
+Here’s a rough guide to how bioavailable different methods are, from most to least:

-- CBD oil drops absorbed via the sublingual gland have a reported bioavailability range between 12% - 35%
+- CBD oil drops taken under the tongue are largely absorbed via the sublingual gland and have a reported bioavailability range between 12% - 30%.